-While higher MERV ratings are the most effective for air quality, they can damage your HVAC system.
-MERV 5 — MERV 8 filters provide good filtration and remove most pollen, mold spores and dust mites.
-According to the American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE), this filtration helps provide healthier indoor air quality.
-While the key to better filtration against pressure drop lies in obtaining the highest pleat per foot, it's safe to say that newer filter designs have fewer airflow problems with higher MERV.
+When it comes to air quality, higher MERV ratings are the most effective.
+However, they can also cause damage to your HVAC system.
+MERV 5 to 8 filters provide good filtration and can remove most pollen, mold spores, and dust mites.
+According to the American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE), this type of filtration helps to create a healthier indoor air quality.